ganhammar/presentations/presentations/clear-skies-ahead/slides.md

   * **Online**: Internet-facing workloads, more autonomy

 <!--
-TO DO: Standard Mangement Groups overview split
+TO DO: Standard Management Groups overview split

 * Management groups are containers that sit above subscriptions.
 * Apply policies and access controls once, cascade down to subscriptions.